nicolamahon/OOP_Game/README.md

 - the uniformity and clarity of my display screens, overall pleasing appearance
 - terminating the program at the Player's request rather than self-terminating

-That's it, I hope you enjoy playing around with it.
+<br>That's it, I hope you enjoy playing around with it.